A private pilot can get an instrument rating as quickly as in 2 weeks or take a year to complete instrument training.

-Preparing for the instrument written test require studying at home and practice using test prep.
+Preparing for the instrument written test require studying at home and practicing using test prep.

 Failing the written exam will cost you more money.
 You have the chance to retake the exam, but certainly, you will waste time.
 You can only get an instrument rating once you pass the instrument written test.

-Now it depends on you how do you want to take the exam.
+Now it depends on you how you want to take the exam.

 Are you willing to study and pass the written test during the first take or fail the first time and then procrastinate for six months to retake?

-Either way, it is crucial to study at home and prepare for an instrument rating knowledge test.
+Either way, studying at home and preparing for an instrument rating knowledge test is crucial.
 You will save time, money, and energy.

 With the overwhelming information in instrument ground training, I can tell it is not always easy for private pilots to grasp everything in the ground classes.

-It becomes essential to self-study and prepare well.
+It becomes essential to self-study and prepares well.
 I recommend taking the instrument written test before you begin instrument rating training.